 Application Cookie – You can create a cookie containing your website information and use this cookie to keep your website going if the connection breaks.

-HTTP Cookie – You are also able to use a default HTTP cookie to spit out your website’s content if the connection breaks.
+HTTP Cookie – You can also use a default HTTP cookie to spit out your website's content if the connection breaks.

 Would you like more load balancer clarification and/or education?
 The following Knowledge Base guide gives more detailed information regarding all these things we addressed in Part 1 and 2 of this blog series:

-Getting back on track with the point here: What if we (here is where it gets mushier than oatmeal) could create a more sincere and reliable web hosting industry where clients don’t ever have to worry about being taken advantage of by any company?
-An entire industry, not just a company or a few companies, that people can truly trust.
-Here’s how I see this change gradually coming about: What if the CEO of every web hosting company made the choice to hire those committed to giving clients the same help, respect, and support they would give to their close friends or family.
-If all employees of web hosting companies commit to being the best they can be every day, this mushy and seemingly idealistic idea can become a reality.
+Getting back on track with the point here: What if we (here is where it gets mushier than oatmeal) could create a more sincere and reliable web hosting industry where clients don't ever have to worry about being taken advantage of by any company?
+An entire industry, not just a company or a few companies that people can truly trust.
+Here's how I see this change gradually coming about: What if every web hosting company's CEO decided to hire those committed to giving clients the same help, respect, and support they would give to their close friends or family.
+Suppose all employees of web hosting companies commit to being the best they can be every day.
+In that case, this mushy and seemingly idealistic idea can become a reality.